 It works both ways.
 There are many names that appear in the top 200 for the 1890s that parents today would never dream of naming their children.

 You might be surprised to know that Bertha was 12th most popular name for girls.
-The name was forever ruined by World War One and the Big Bertha gun.
+The name was forever ruined by the Big Bertha gun of World War I.

 Other girls’ names you rarely hear bestowed on newborns today include Minnie (probably because of Minnie Mouse), Edna, Mabel, Ida, Hazel, Gertrude, Pearl, Myrtle, Edith, Nellie, Elsie, Mildred, Gladys, Alma, Stella, Beulah, Eunice and Fern.